turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 - The team's norming document is taken seriously, with thoughtful reflections from all team members regarding their skills, learning goals, work styles, etc.
 - The team plans and executes an agreed upon process for working, troubleshooting, and handling conflicts.
-- Each member of the team reflects meaningfully on the collaboration and can point to specific behaviors they wwant to continue, and those they want to modify for future collaboration
+- Each member of the team reflects meaningfully on the collaboration and can point to specific behaviors they want to continue, and those they want to modify for future collaboration
 - The work is distributed equitably; hopefully commit/code contributions are roughly even for each team member

 ✨WOW✨ can look like: